-For AA, BA in Social Services, BBA, BHA, BSM, MBA, and MSM, a normal course load in a four-month period should not exceed 12 semester hours.
+For AA, BBA, and MBA, a normal course load in a four-month period should not exceed 12 semester hours.
 Any exceptions to this policy will be approved by the academic dean.
 Approval will be on the basis of the student's previous record of achievement and the course in which he/she wishes to enroll.
 No student may receive credit for more than 18 hours in a semester.